uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/analysis.md

 > Milk + back of store -> consumers buy more items

-Association Rule Learning is a type of analysis used to find relationships (or the probability of relationships existing) between variables in a large data set.
+Association rule learning is a type of analysis used to find relationships (or the probability of relationships existing) between variables in a large data set.
 It works by defining a set of rules and gradually adding rules over time as it analyses more data, by finding frequent patterns and {glossary-link term="correlation"}correlations{glossary-link end} between variables.
-Large retail chains are famous for using the Association Rule Learning technique to optimise their sales, and chances are you have been influenced by these techniques in the past.
+Large retail chains are famous for using the association rule learning technique to optimise their sales, and chances are you have been influenced by these techniques in the past.

 Algorithms such as [Apriori](https://en.wikipedia.org/wiki/Apriori_algorithm) can analyse big datasets of retail transactions for frequent and important item sets and generate these association rules.
 A famous example of such a retail market basket analysis is a study that discovered that between 5:00 and 7:00 p.m. customers of a convenience store often [bought beer and diapers together](http://canworksmart.com/diapers-beer-retail-predictive-analytics/).